 You can buy eco-friendly de-icers, but if you want to be even greener, a homemade de-icer might be the best option.

 Make a solution using water and a teaspoon of salt.
 You can then use a misting spray bottle to spray it on the windscreen, or wipe it on with an old towel.

 Don't overuse it, though.
 Salt could damage the windscreen, as well as collect around the washer fluid nozzles.
 Avoid spraying the paintwork too, as salt might corrode the metal.

-If you don’t want to use salt, one part water to three parts vinegar should work too.
+One part water to three parts vinegar should work too if you don't want to use salt.
 You can spray this mixture on the windscreen the night before as a preventative measure too.

 A mixture of two parts alcohol or surgical spirit to one part water is also effective.

 You can also soak a towel in the salt-water solution and place it on your windscreen and windows overnight.
 This acts as a preventative measure and should keep your windscreen frost-free.